Skip to content

 kubectl -n launcher rollout restart deploy launcher

-# Modify the network method of ingress, add to ingress deployment
+# Modify the network mode of ingress, add hostNetwork: true to the ingress deployment

 hostNetwork: true